-SECTION 5.2 All announcements for positions and vacancies shall include a statement of the Schools' policy of nondiscrimination on the basis of age, disability, race, color, sex, sexual orientation, gender, gender identity, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, national origin, or any other reason prohibited by law.
+SECTION 5.2 All announcements for positions and vacancies shall include a statement of the Schools' policy of nondiscrimination on the basis of age, disability, race, color, sex, or any protected classes under federal & state law, gender, , pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, national origin, or any other reason prohibited by law.
 Job announcements shall include only the following information: title of the position, full or part time status, salary range, job description including essential job duties, certification requirements, start date, EEO statement, and Title IX Coordinator name and contact information (mailing address, phone number and email).